rajannpatel/ubuntupbx/deploy-to-gcp.md

     # CRONTAB_EMAIL address for daily crontab notifications
     {% set CRONTAB_EMAIL = 'youremail@example.com' %}

+    # HOSTNAME and FQDN are used by Postfix, and necessary for Sendgrid
     # HOSTNAME: subdomain of FQDN (e.g. `server` for `server.example.com`)
     # FQDN (e.g. `example.com` or `server.example.com`)
     {% set HOSTNAME = 'voip' %}